 #1 - Room Size

-Room size is the most important factor.
-If a portable air conditioner is too small, it will not fully cool the entire room.
-If it’s too large, it will cool the room without removing excess moisture from the air.
-The cooling capacity of portable air conditioning units is usually measured in BTUs per hour.
-The more BTUs a portable AC has, the more room it can cool.
+Room size is the first thing to check.
+If the portable air conditioner is too small, it will struggle to cool the room.
+If it is too large, it may cool the space too quickly without properly removing moisture from the air.

 #2 - Energy Efficiency